oci-landing-zones/terraform-oci-modules-workloads/cis-compute-storage/README.md

 8. You can test if the volume is mounted by restarting the instance and run the **lsblk** command.

-*"For more information on mounting block volumes without consistent device path see [Traditional fstab Options](https://docs.oracle.com/en-us/iaas/Content/Block/References/fstaboptions.htm#Traditional_fstab_Options)."*
+For more information on mounting block volumes without consistent device path see [Traditional fstab Options](https://docs.oracle.com/en-us/iaas/Content/Block/References/fstaboptions.htm#Traditional_fstab_Options).

 #### <a name="file-storage">File Storage</a>